dineshkannanshell/dinesh-test/README.md

 This is a test project.
 Testing the auto-changelog from release-it.

+1. new change1